SEND Information Report 2022/23

 How is the curriculum adapted for SEND students?

 High quality teaching differentiated for individual students is the first step in responding to students who have or may have special educational needs.
 The SENDCo works with teachers to provide information, training, strategies and guidance to support effective teaching of the school curriculum.
+To further this, we often liaise with external agencies.

 What expertise can we offer?